 This Costa Rica National Park is home to 3,000 plant species (of which one-third can be found nowhere else on Earth), 400 species of resident birds, and 50 different amphibians and reptiles.

+More than 100 types of mammals (including white-faced capuchin monkeys) exist.
 There are many different things that the national park protects.
-These include 8 of Costa Rica’s 12 life zones, 16 reserves, and Lake Arenal.
-It can be easily accessed by La Fortuna and Tilarán.
+These include 8 Costa Rica’s 12 life zones, 16 reserves, and Lake Arenal.
+La Fortuna and Tilarán can easily access it.

 17. Catholic Church of Playas del Coco